The one-sentence summary

 3. Reference items (stick in a folder for possible future use)

-• Sequential tasking is more effective than multi—tasking (I suggested this in 2005!).
+- Sequential tasking is more effective than multitasking (suggested by this author in 2005).

 WHAT’S GOOD ABOUT IT